Ties - Part I, assessment and planning

 lip blisters

-asymmetric head shape, or cranial molding from birth that never resolves
+asymmetry in head shape (or head molding from birth that never resolves)

 and so much more!

-Sometimes babies are gaining and taking in milk - but may still have oral dysfunction.
-For example if a parent has strong milk flow, or are using a fast-flowing bottle nipple, the baby may still easily get milk.
-In this case it seems like all is well - but commonly milk supply will start to decline (from less-effective feeding), and then feeding issues become worse because the baby has to work harder for the milk.
-The same thing can occur with bottle feeding - the baby may start to get fussier and fussier, and/or start to reject bottles.
+Parents often work overtime to keep the baby satisfied, gain weight, ease tummy upsets, or maintain their milk supply and breast health.
+Sometimes babies are gaining and taking in milk - but there can still be oral dysfunction.
+For example for a parent has strong milk flow, or a baby taking a fast-flowing bottle nipple - the baby may still easily get milk.
+Sometimes it seems like all is well at first - but if feeding is less effective, milk supply will often decline - and then feeding issues become worse as baby has to work harder and harder for the milk.
+The same thing can occur with bottle feeding - the baby may start to get fussier and fussier if they are having trouble coordinating the motions needed for the feeding, and may even start to reject bottles.

-Some babies have a good latch (or bottle feeding) for a few minutes but then start to narrow, chomp, fall asleep, etc. Ties and oral tension are like doing exercise with a resistance band - you start off easily, but then get tired from the resistance.
-When their tongues get tired, babies will start to use the wrong muscles - compensating with their lips, cheeks, and jaws.
-This often causes pain, air intake (breast or bottle), lip blisters, fussiness, and so many other issues.
+Some babies have a good latch (or bottle feed well) for a few minutes but then start to narrow, chomp, fall asleep, etc. Ties and oral tension are like doing exercise with a resistance band - you start off easily, but then get tired after some repetitions.
+When baby’s tongues fatigue, they start to use the wrong muscles - and compensate with their lips, cheeks, and jaws.
+This often causes pain, air intake, lip blisters, fussiness, and more.

-I tell all families that all babies are tight at first - the uterus is a tight place and birth is a bumpy ride (especially when birth interventions have been used).
-In the early weeks all babies need to unwind from pregnancy and birth - I call this “de-uterizataion”
+In the early weeks all babies need to unwind from pregnancy and birth - I call this process “de-uterizataion”.

-This means that when a baby has oral/body tension, and feeding difficulties - there’s a “which came first, the chicken or the egg” scenario: are tight muscles (anywhere near the mouth, face, or neck) causing the muscles under and around the tongue, lips and cheeks to appear/feel tight or asymmetric and the head/body posture/shape to lean more one way?
+There’s a “which came first, the chicken or the egg” scenario: are tight/asymmetric muscles in the body causing tension under and around the tongue, lips and cheeks?
 Or, are tight connective tissues (ties) under the tongue, lip or cheeks pulling on muscles in the face, neck/shoulders, head, and rest of the body?

 What if I suspect my baby has ties or tight oral/body tissues?

-If muscular/body tension, asymmetry or nervous system function are the root problem, then bodywork and oral exercises should improve feeding and oral/body postures.
-If there are ties along with the muscular tension, then relieving the muscular tension and aiding overall oral range of motion is still the preferred first choice - because bodywork will “pre-loosen” the baby - aiding in the diagnosis, tie-release procedure, healing/re-learning after the procedure.
+If muscular/body tension, asymmetry, or oral/body function are the root issues - then bodywork and oral exercises should improve feeding and oral/body posture.
+If there are ties in addition to muscular tension, then relieving that tension and aiding overall oral range of motion is still the preferred first choice - because these actions will “pre-loosen” the baby - aiding in the diagnosis, tie-release procedure, healing/re-learning after the procedure, also familiarize you with your baby’s movements, and how they are changing over time.

 For this reason it’s important to not rush to tie release - most babies (and their parents!) need some preparation prior to a release - we call this “optimal timing of release”.
-This gives you time to prepare the baby - and you (as the person who needs to help the baby) for the whole process.
+This gives you time to prepare the baby - and yourself - for the whole process.

 An IBCLC can not “officially” diagnose a tie (we are also not allowed to tell you that you have a broken leg even if a bone is clearly sticking out!).
-But, a tie-savvy IBCLC has extensive experience in assessing oral/body function, determining the more likely cause of your feeding issues, aiding the baby’s pre/post release oral and body exercises, and guide your next steps.
+But, a tie-savvy IBCLC has extensive experience in assessing oral/body function, determining the likely cause of your feeding issues, aiding the baby’s pre/post release exercises, and guiding your whole journey.

 But, before you go on to Ties, Part II - here are resources to help you learn more about ties and oral/body tension.